1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Where to Stay in Madrid, Spain

-Sol-Gran Vรญa
+Staying in Sol-Gran Vรญa

-Puerta del Sol is Madridโ€™s liveliest square (and the cityโ€™s geographical center), and Calle Gran Vรญa is Madridโ€™s main street.
-Thus, Sol-Gran Vรญa is Madrid’s most central neighborhood, perfect for a 1-day stay.
+Sol-Gran Vรญa is Madrid's most central neighborhood.
 Youโ€™ll find the famous El Oso y El Madroรฑo (the bear and strawberry tree statue) and some of the cityโ€™s best shopping here.
-Wondering where to stay in Sol-Gran Vรญa?
-Here are my top picks:

-Malasaรฑa
+Staying in Malasaรฑa

-If youโ€™re looking for hip and happening, Malasaรฑa is the neighborhood for you.
-It lies north of Calle Gran Vรญa and has tons of bars, cafรฉs, shops, and restaurants.
-Plus itโ€™s near the Salesas neighborhood, where you can enjoy art galleries and a fabulous night out.
+Malasaรฑa is a hip and happening area, lying north of Calle Gran Vรญa, with tons of bars, cafรฉs, shops, and restaurants.
+Plus, itโ€™s near the Salesas neighborhood, where you can enjoy art galleries and a fabulous night out.
 Here are the best places to stay in Malasaรฑa:

-Cars and other vehicles getting around the bustling roads of Madrid on a rainy night
+Cars and other vehicles getting around the bustling roads of Madrid on a rainy night with the Cibeles Palace in the background

 How to Get Around Madrid

+Madrid is very walkable with an efficient metro.
 The Madrid Metro is a convenient and reliable subway system that can take you from Madrid-Barajas Airport (MAD) to all the neighborhoods around the city.

-You can easily find taxis all over the streets of Madrid.
+Also, you can easily find taxis all over the streets of Madrid.
 Plus, ride-share apps like Uber and Bolt are popular for getting around.

 Traditional residential buildings in Madrid on a cloudy day

-Best Things to Do in Madrid in 24 Hours
+Final Thoughts: Best Things to Do in Madrid in 24 Hours

-If you follow this 1 day Madrid itinerary, youโ€™ll satisfy just enough of your cravings for Spanish culture, history, art, and gastronomy until your next (longer!) trip to Madrid.
+If you follow this 1-day Madrid itinerary, youโ€™ll satisfy just enough of your cravings for Spanish culture, history, art, and gastronomy until your next (longer!) trip to Madrid.

 Whether you choose to tour the royal gardens of Campo del Moro, study the fine art at the Prado, or row boats in El Retiro Park, the charm of magnificent Madrid will find its way into your heart.
 (And obviously, plenty of tapas and wine will find their way into your mouth!)